 I’ve been developing WordPress websites since the first WordCamp back in 2006!
-More than 60 million people have chosen WordPress to power the place on the web they call “home.”
+Around 810 million websites use WordPress; which equals 43% of all websites!
 WordPress Content Management Software (CMS) offers beautiful designs, powerful features, and the freedom to build anything you want.
 As they say, WordPress is both free and priceless at the same time.

 Both Old and New Technology

 While I started building HTML websites and still offer maintenance for those old sites, I can also create Wix and Squarespace hosted websites if this will serve your needs.
 The bottom line is that I’ve put in my 10,000 hours+ building various kinds of websites so you can be sure I can help you make the right choice for your business.

 I discuss in detail various hosting companies in this article from my blog but the short answer is: SiteGround’s StartUp plan is simply the best, low-cost hosting for small businesses and nonprofits.
 Check them out.
 And here’s a Link to complete instructions to set up hosting at SiteGround.